mahogny/collagene/README.md

    * Import from addgene
    * Import/export to genbank, including ApE variant      TODO: other software extensions
    * Import/export to fasta
+   * Import from DNA Strider
+   * Import from SerialCloner
    * Native XML format with extended metadata

 * Cloning methods